kimhyeongbok/SDGAN/README.md

 ## Training

-In order to train a CIAGAN model, run the following command:
+In order to train a SDGAN model, run the following command:

 ````
 python run_training.py